rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 ## Purpose

-The aim of the Clinical Risk Management Plan is to ensure that all of the Royal College Digital Growth Charts Team involved with the development, implementation and use of healthcare IT systems are aware of the activities that are required to be undertaken to ensure patient safety is improved rather than compromised from the introduction of healthcare IT systems.
+The aim of the Clinical Risk Management Plan is to ensure that all of the RCPCH dGC Team involved with the development, implementation and use of healthcare IT systems are aware of the activities that are required to be undertaken to ensure patient safety is improved rather than compromised from the introduction of healthcare IT systems.

-The Royal College Digital Growth Charts Team is required to adhere to National Information standards created and monitored via the Data Coordination Board (DCB) within NHS Information Standards frameworks.
+The RCPCH dGC Team is required to adhere to National Information standards created and monitored via the Data Coordination Board (DCB) within NHS Information Standards frameworks.

 The mechanisms used are approved process Clinical Risk Management System compliance documents.